 EU countries are encouraged to develop and implement national vaccination plans with initiatives to improve coverage, and to introduce routine vaccination status checks.

-- Proposal for a Council Recommendation
+- Council Recommendation

 - Commission Communication